How to Become a Psychologist in West Virginia

 The next and final step in becoming a licensed psychologist in the state of West Virginia is to take the Examination for Professional Practice in Psychology (EPPP).
 This test is considered the industry standard and it covers a range of different topics, including the different bases of behavior, assessment, diagnosis, intervention, etc. It consists of 225 multiple-choice questions, and is administered by the Association of State and Provincial Psychology Boards.
 The cost is about $600, but is subject to change from year to year.

 Note: You may find additional information about how to earn a psychology license in West Virginia by visiting the West Virginia Board of Examiners of Psychologists.

-The Bureau of Labor Statistics reports that there are approximately 660 clinical counseling and school psychologists in West Virginia.
-In May of 2011, it was reported that those psychologists were earning an annual median wage of $52,580.
-The BLS defines the median wage as the center line, meaning that “half the workers in an occupation earned more than the amount and half earned less.”
-The lowest ten percent of psychologists on a national level earned lower than $39,060 and the top ten percent earned an annual median wage exceeding $110,410.
+The Bureau of Labor Statistics reports that there are approximately 1,210 clinical, counseling, school, and other types of psychologists in West Virginia.
+In May of 2022, it was reported that those psychologists were earning an annual average wage between $56,720 and $72,720 depending on specialty.
+The lowest ten percent of clinical and counseling psychologists on a national level earned lower than $42,760 and the top ten percent earned an annual median wage exceeding $168,790.

 - West Virginia Counselor Licensing

 - West Virginia Marriage and Family Therapist Licensing